-The management and franchise agreements for each of our hotels provide for the establishment of separate property improvement funds to cover, among other things, the cost of replacing and repairing furniture, fixtures and equipment at our hotels.
+The management and franchise agreements for each of our hotels provide for the establishment of separate property improvement reserves to cover, among other things, the cost of replacing and repairing furniture, fixtures and equipment at our hotels and other routine capital expenditures.
 Contributions to the property improvement fund are calculated as a percentage of hotel revenues.
-In addition, we may be required to pay for the cost of certain additional improvements that are not permitted to be funded from the property improvement fund under the applicable management or franchise agreement.
-As of December 31, 2015, we have \$39.7 million for capital projects in property improvement funds, which are included in restricted cash.
+In addition, we may be required to pay for the cost of certain additional improvements that are not permitted to be funded from the property improvement reserves under the applicable management or franchise agreement.
+As of December 31, 2016, we have set aside \$38.3 million for capital projects in property improvement funds, which are included in restricted cash.

-We spent approximately \$63.0 million on capital improvements on our hotels in 2015, which included the following significant projects:
+We spent approximately \$102.9 million on capital improvements during the year ended December 31, 2016, which included the following significant projects: